 - A crystal glass will be heavier, when compared to a plain glass of the same size.

 - Crystal will have clean, rounded cuts, while glass typically has sharp cuts in it's design.

 I Hope This Helps!

-I have found these tips exceptionally useful while in the midst of sorting, listing, selling, or buying my vintage wares, and I hope you will to!
+I have found these tips exceptionally useful while buying my vintage wares, and I hope you will too!